 The Martin Library Leadership Survey is free to use.
 I only ask you send me the results of your study.
 This data will be used to inform future analysis of the survey.

-The Martin Library Leadership Theory and Martin Library Leadership Survey and scoring guide are available here.
+The Martin Library Leadership Survey scoring guide is available here.